-The Oakland Department of Planning and Building receives and manages the electrical work permits required for the installation of EV service equipment (EVSE - the full suite of electrical equipment and service necessary to install an EV charger, in addition to the charger itself) in single-family residences, multifamily buildings, workplaces, and commercial establishments.
-The electrical work needed for the installation of EVSE can be reviewed through a single permit, hence permit counts may include one or more EV charging ports per permit.
+Oakland's Planning and Building Department\receives and manages the electrical work permits required for the installation of EV service equipment (EVSE - the full suite of electrical equipment and service necessary to install an EV charger, in addition to the charger itself) in single-family residences, multifamily buildings, workplaces, and commercial establishments.
+The electrical work needed for EVSE installation can be reviewed through a single permit, hence permit counts may include one or more EV charging ports per permit.

-Error!
-Reference source not found. illustrates that there were 140 EVSE permits submitted between 2010 and 2013, and 849 submitted between 2018 and 2021.
+Figure 6 illustrates that there were 140 EVSE permits submitted between 2010 and 2013, and 849 submitted between 2018 and 2021.
 This shows a year-on-year increase in installations, with a decrease in most recent years, perhaps connected to the COVID-19 pandemic and resulting shortages of City staff.
-This data is unlikely to capture residents who charge their vehicle with a simple 110 Volt wall outlet, and therefore does not correlate perfectly to EV ownership.
+This data does not include residents or others who charge their vehicle with a simple 110/240 Volt wall outlet, and therefore does not correlate perfectly to EV ownership.